lindseynclement/Car-City-Database/index.md

 ## User Guide

-This section provides an overview of Car City Sales Management System's main features and how dealership admin can interact with the system.
+This section provides an overview of Car City Sales Management System's main features and how dealership staff and admin can interact with the system.

 ### Landing Page